cloudstateio/cloudstate/README.md

 End-to-end correctness, consistency, and safety mean different things for different services.
 It's totally dependent on the use-case, and can't be outsourced completely to the infrastructure.
 The next generation serverless implementations need to provide programming models and a holistic Developer Experience working in concert with the underlying infrastructure maintaining these properties, without continuing to ignore the hardest, and most important problem: how to manage your data in the cloud—reliably at scale.

-### Enter CloudState
+### Enter Cloudstate

-[CloudState](https://cloudstate.io) is a standards effort defining a specification, protocol, and reference implementation, aiming to extend the promise of Serverless and its Developer Experience to general-purpose application development.
+[Cloudstate](https://cloudstate.io) is a standards effort defining a specification, protocol, and reference implementation, aiming to extend the promise of Serverless and its Developer Experience to general-purpose application development.

-CloudState builds on and extends the traditional stateless FaaS model, by adding support for long-lived addressable stateful services and a way of accessing mapped well-formed data via [gRPC](https://grpc.io/), while allowing for a range of different consistency model—from strong to eventual consistency—based on the nature of the data and how it should be processed, managed, and stored.
+Cloudstate builds on and extends the traditional stateless FaaS model, by adding support for long-lived addressable stateful services and a way of accessing mapped well-formed data via [gRPC](https://grpc.io/), while allowing for a range of different consistency model—from strong to eventual consistency—based on the nature of the data and how it should be processed, managed, and stored.

 You define your data model, choose its consistency mode and resolution method, and access both your data, data-centric operations, streaming pipelines, and events via a well-formed protocol of gRPC command and read channels.